Rapid eye movement sleep

 REM sleep is physiologically different from the other phases of sleep, which are collectively referred to as non-REM sleep (NREM sleep, NREMS, synchronized sleep).
 The absence of visual and auditory stimulation (sensory deprivation) during REM sleep can cause hallucinations.
 REM and non-REM sleep alternate within one sleep cycle, which lasts about 90 minutes in adult humans.
 As sleep cycles continue, they shift towards a higher proportion of REM sleep.
 The transition to REM sleep brings marked physical changes, beginning with electrical bursts called "ponto-geniculo-occipital waves" (PGO waves) originating in the brain stem.
-REM sleep occurs 4 times in a 7 hour sleep.
+REM sleep occurs 4 times in a 7-hour sleep.
 Organisms in REM sleep suspend central homeostasis, allowing large fluctuations in respiration, thermoregulation and circulation which do not occur in any other modes of sleeping or waking.
 The body abruptly loses muscle tone, a state known as REM atonia.

 In 1953, Professor Nathaniel Kleitman and his student Eugene Aserinsky defined rapid eye movement and linked it to dreams.
 REM sleep was further described by researchers, including William Dement and Michel Jouvet.
 Many experiments have involved awakening test subjects whenever they begin to enter the REM phase, thereby producing a state known as REM deprivation.
 Subjects allowed to sleep normally again usually experience a modest REM rebound.
-Techniques of neurosurgery, chemical injection, electroencephalography, positron emission tomography, and reports of dreamers upon waking, have all been used to study this phase of sleep.
+Techniques of neurosurgery, chemical injection, electroencephalography, positron emission tomography, and reports of dreamers upon waking have all been used to study this phase of sleep.

 Physiology

 Electrical activity in the brain

 REM sleep is called "paradoxical" because of its similarities to wakefulness.
 Although the body is paralyzed, the brain acts as if it is somewhat awake, with cerebral neurons firing with the same overall intensity as in wakefulness.
-Electroencephalography during REM deep sleep reveals fast, low amplitude, desynchronized neural oscillation (brainwaves) that resemble the pattern seen during wakefulness, which differ from the slow δ (delta) waves pattern of NREM deep sleep.
+Electroencephalography during REM sleep reveals fast, low amplitude, desynchronized neural oscillation (brainwaves) that resemble the pattern seen during wakefulness, which differ from the slow δ (delta) waves pattern of NREM deep sleep.
 An important element of this contrast is the 3–10 Hz theta rhythm in the hippocampus and 40–60 Hz gamma waves in the cortex; patterns of EEG activity similar to these rhythms are also observed during wakefulness.
 The cortical and thalamic neurons in the waking and REM sleeping brain are more depolarized (fire more readily) than in the NREM deep sleeping brain.
 Human theta wave activity predominates during REM sleep in both the hippocampus and the cortex.

 During REM sleep, electrical connectivity among different parts of the brain manifests differently than during wakefulness.
 Frontal and posterior areas are less coherent in most frequencies, a fact which has been cited in relation to the chaotic experience of dreaming.
 However, the posterior areas are more coherent with each other; as are the right and left hemispheres of the brain, especially during lucid dreams.

 Brain energy use in REM sleep, as measured by oxygen and glucose metabolism, equals or exceeds energy use in waking.
 The rate in non-REM sleep is 11–40% lower.